 Michael holds a postgraduate diploma in psychodynamic marital and relationship therapy which he obtained at the Tavistock Centre for Couple Relationships (now Tavistock Relationships) - the world-leading experts in couple therapy and an operational unit of the Tavistock Institute of Medical Psychology.

-He is a registered member of the British Association for Counselling and Psychotherapy BACP and included on the BACP Register of Counsellors and Psychotherapists, which is accredited by the Department of Health and approved by the Professional Standards Authority for Health and Social Care.
+He is a registered member of the British Association for Counselling and Psychotherapy (BACP) - the representative government body for therapists in the UK.
+He is also included on the BACP Register of Counsellors and Psychotherapists, which is accredited by the Department of Health and approved by the Professional Standards Authority for Health and Social Care.
 He works to their standard and strict ethical codes.

 His clinical work is regularly supervised by a psychoanalytic psychotherapist and he undertakes a programme of CPD, Continuing Professional Development.

 Michael came to mind immediately when I was asked to recommend a couples counsellor.
 I have heard excellent comments about his work - A Jungian analyst in London